shirriff/keyset-to-usb-interface/README.md

 The keyset has its five buttons wired to a DB-25 connector so it is straightforward to connect to five inputs on the Teensy.
 One complication is that the keyset apparently has a 1.5 KΩ between the leftmost button and ground, maybe to indicate that the device is plugged in.
 To counteract this and allow the Teensy to read the pin, I connected a 1 KΩ pullup resistor.

+## Blog post

+For more information on the keyset, see my blog post [A USB interface to the "Mother of All Demos" keyset](https://www.righto.com/2025/03/mother-of-all-demos-usb-keyset-interface.html)